SarahDal/sarahdal.github.io/_posts/2024-01-08-blaewearie.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blae/Blawearie.jpg)

-Up on the desolate Bewick Moor in Northumberland stands a windswept and isolated ruin of the farmhouse, Blawearie.
+Up on the desolate Bewick Moor in Northumberland stands a windswept and isolated ruin of the shepherd's house, Blawearie.

 Now that it's surrounded by land intensively managed for pheasant and partridge, it feels a little less remote than when I first visited it 20 years ago, but it's still a wonderfully evocative spot.
 Ancient hill forts and rock carvings lie nearby, as well as the Cateran Hole, a smuggler's cave, lying about a mile north east, and the views sweep across to the Cheviot Hills on the horizon.
 The nearest village is Old Bewick, about 2 miles down the hill from Bewick Moor.